Susan Kleinberg: Fear Not (2001)

-In 2001, Kleinberg created Fear Not for the 2001 Venice Biennale at the American Academy in Rome, where she was Visiting Artist in Residence.
-Fear Not was a video installation based around audio interviews about courage, which she conducted with people from many walks of life.
+In 2001, Kleinberg created Fear Not for the 2001 Venice Biennale at the American Academy in Rome, where she was a Visiting Artist in Residence.
+Fear Not was a video installation based on audio interviews about courage, which she conducted with people from many walks of life.
 Interviewees include artist Chuck Close, President Bill Clinton, Gore Vidal, Albanian refugees, Spalding Gray, film director Sidney Lumet, domestic workers, former U.S. Secretary of State Madeleine Albright, Congressman and civil rights leader John Lewis, Gen. Norman Schwarzkopf, and Evelyn Lauder.
 Interviews were also conducted in Italian with a similarly broad spectrum of people, from former President Silvio Berlusconi and Susanna Agnelli to fish sellers in the Venetian market.
-Following the interviews, Ms. Kleinberg photographed, or chose photographs of, each of the individuals.
+Following the interviews, Ms. Kleinberg photographed or chose photographs of each of the individuals.
 These were linked to the audio track and installed on monitors, almost as Renaissance portraits, throughout the Arsenale.

 There have been numerous exhibitions of Fear Not.
 It was shown in New York at P.S.
 1/MOMA (2001–2002).
-It was chosen as a Special Project for the Chicago International Art Fair (2002), was exhibited at the Neuhoff Gallery in New York (May 2002).
-Ms. Kleinberg showed related paintings and drawings at Venice Design Gallery, Venice, Italy (2001) and a preview installation at the Stark Gallery in New York (2001).
+It was chosen as a Special Project for the Chicago International Art Fair (2002) and was exhibited at the Neuhoff Gallery in New York (May 2002).
+Ms. Kleinberg showed related paintings and drawings at the Venice Design Gallery, Venice, Italy (2001) and in a preview installation at the Stark Gallery in New York (2001).
 In 2002 the piece was shown along with related prints at the Tasende Gallery in Los Angeles and the Tasende Gallery in La Jolla, CA, as well as at a benefit and lecture for the Skirball Museum in Los Angeles.
 Most recently it was part of an international exhibition on the subject of courage at the Fondazione Sandretto Re Rebaudengo in Turin.